Automatic identification of anthropogenic soils potentially suitable for rehabilitation¶

 5.2 Inference¶

-The model selected in Section 5.1 was used to make inferences over the Canton of Ticino and the Cantons of Vaud for the SWISSIMAGE years covering the territories.
+The model selected in Section 5.1 was used to make inferences over the cantons of Ticino and Vaud for the SWISSIMAGE years covering the territories.
 This took about two to three days per canton.

 As mentioned in Section 5.1, the beneficiaries preferred higher recall than precision.
 Consequently, no threshold was applied to the detection score (Table 3).
 The aim is to maximise the completeness of the detection of objects of interest, but this also implies the presence of a large number of FP detections.
 The detections need to be reviewed carefully before use.